 Thus, we have auto-filled the cells by using the Fill command in Excel.

-Read More: How to AutoFill Cell Based on Another Cell in Excel
+Read More: How to Apply AutoFill Shortcut in Excel

 2. Using the FILL HANDLE Option for Excel Autofill Formula